Tomáš Týn: Theology

-Theologically speaking Fr.
-Týn specialised in the effects of sanctifying grace, free will, and the rediscovery of traditional Catholicism, which he defended by saying that “if we have no love for tradition, we cannot call ourselves Catholics”.
+Theologically speaking, Týn specialised in the effects of sanctifying grace, free will, and the rediscovery of traditional Catholicism, which he defended by saying that “if we have no love for tradition, we cannot call ourselves Catholics”.

 As a proponent of Neo-Scholastic Thomism Týn was sometimes accused of being too "traditionalist" and against progressive theology.
-His biographer, Giovanni Cavalcoli OP, has defined him as a “post-conciliar traditionalist,” saying that although he was firmly against progressive thought, he did not belong to the reactionary movement to which the term “traditionalist” is often applied.
+His biographer, Giovanni Cavalcoli OP, has defined him as a "post-conciliar traditionalist", saying that although he was firmly against progressive thought, he did not belong to the reactionary movement to which the term "traditionalist" is often applied.